lmoecher/my_projects/frontend/README.md

 This section is designated to showing my work done using Front-End Development

-This section is mostly focused are the coding languages: CSS, HTML, JavaScript
+This section is mostly focused on the coding languages: CSS, HTML, JavaScript

 ## Logan Moecher